4minitz/4minitz/doc/user/usermanual.md

 * **"Add Info Item"** will add a info item to the topic.
 An information item is information that is going to be published with your meeting minutes to all invited persons.
 This feature will be described in the chapter "Take Meeting Minutes"
 * **"Add Action Item"** will add an action item to the topic.
 An action item is a ToDo that is sent to its responsible.
 This feature will be described in the chapter "Take Meeting Minutes"
-* **Edit Topic** (or click on topic subject text) will allow the moderator to edit this topic's subject, label or the responsible
+* **"Edit Topic"** (or click on topic subject text) will allow the moderator to edit this topic's subject, label or the responsible
 * **"Set Recurring"** will switch the topic to a recurring topic that will be part of any future meetings
 * **"Set Skip"** will mark a topic as to be skipped.
 Skipped topics will not be part of the current minute and are hidden for everyone except the moderator.
 In the next minute a skipped topic will automatically appear as normal.
 * **"Delete Topic"** will delete this topic after a security question